How to make a character jump in Unity

 Jump is one of the most used features in games.
 So, if you are learning game development you need to know how to make your player jump.
 There are two major ways to make an object jump.
 The first one is to use physics and the second method is to use animation.
 It totally depends on your game type whether you should use physics or animation to jump.

 The general rule is, if your character movements in the game do not satisfy physics law then you should use animation to make the character jump.
-In this tutorial, we will walk you through the steps to implement jump in Unity.
+In this tutorial, we will walk you through the steps to implement jump using physics and animation.

 Jump in Unity using physics